Colin Bright : Represented Artist

 - Browse events featuring music by Colin Bright

-My music has been performed and broadcast in 27 countries throughout the world.
+Colin Bright has since received Composer Fellowships, International Fellowships and commissions from most of Australia's leading ensembles and his music has been performed and broadcast in 27 countries around the world.

-Bright has been selected to reside with the Auckland Philharmonia Orchestra in 2007, as part of the fourth Trans-Tasman Composer Residency Exchange.
+Colin Bright was been selected to reside with the Auckland Philharmonia Orchestra in 2007, as part of the fourth Trans-Tasman Composer Residency Exchange.

 Awards & Prizes